 One of the hardest decisions that traders must make is whether to capture profits and when to cut losses short.
 As soon as price increases, some traders will sell them.
 While others will hold onto their shares until the trend changes.
 One of the largest trading blunders they make is the latter.
 Now, how can you avoid committing this error?
 We can trade in the forex market with discipline thanks to the trailing stop loss order.

-What is Trailing Stop Loss?
+What is Trailing Stop Loss in Forex?

 Prior to going over its benefits and drawbacks it’s critical to clarify what a trailing stop performs.
 It aids in risk management by specifying point at which you should exit trade if the price moves against you.